-6 Public Consultation
+10 Public Consultation

-To fulfil the EBGL requirements, this proposal is subject to consultation in accordance with Article 10(4) of the EBGL.
-More importantly, this proposal wants to get the input from the stakeholders and market participants on this important feature for the future European balancing capacity market.
+To fulfil the EBGL requirements, the MB and EE Proposals are subject to consultation in accordance with Article 10(4) of the EBGL.
+More importantly, the input from the stakeholders and market participants on this important feature is essential for the future European balancing capacity market.

-The last phase will entail the assessment of all the stakeholder comments collected in the events referred above.
-After an agreement is reached by all TSOs of the CCR Core, a new version of this proposal will be drafted and submitted for approval to the relevant NRAs on 18 December 2019.
+The last phase will entail the assessment of all the stakeholder comments collected in the Public Consultation.
+After an agreement is reached by the Greece Italy TSOs, a new version of the MB and EE Proposals will be drafted and submitted for approval to the relevant NRAs on 18 December 2019.